A New Gauge-Theoretic Construction of 4-Dimensional Hyperk\"ahler ALE Spaces: Smoothness and dimension calculations

 \section{Smoothness and dimension calculations}

 In this section, we show that the moduli space is a smooth finite-dimensional manifold and calculate its dimension which will be useful for proving Theorem \ref{main}.
-To achieve this end, we first introduce the following lemma.
+We refer the readers to \cite{sobolev-space} for the related background material on elliptic operators and Sobolev spaces.
+To proceed, we first introduce the following lemma.

 \begin{lem} If $(B,\Theta)$ and $(B',\Theta')$ are two solutions to \ref{holo} and \ref{eq1} in $\A^F\times C^\infty(E(\Gamma))$ with $B$ and $B'$ not $\G^{F,\Gamma}$-equivalent, then $(B',\Theta')$ is separated from the subset of solutions such that the connection part is $\G^{F,\Gamma}$-equivalent to $B$. \end{lem}